 - I received a disturbing and threatening package dropped outside my office door, just a few days after an article ran about us in the local paper.

 I had three women working with me at the time — one an intern barely out of her teens.
 If it was just me, maybe I would have soldiered bravely on.
-But I was worried about putting other people at risk.
+But I was worried about putting others at risk.
 I reached out to my small town community in shock, hoping for support and solidarity.
 Nobody gave much of a fuck.
 Big surprise.
 I don’t live there any more.

 I thought it was about time I got back to coding, having taken a year and a half off to chase startup dreams.
-So I did a little demo in Swift.
+I did a little demo in Swift.
 I showed it to some people.
 And it blew my mind.
 Folks were actually interested.
 Money we had been promised in 2013 finally materialized.

 And… the rest is present.